A monoidal category of dependently sorted algebraic theories I: syntax: Introduction

 \subsubsection{Notions of finite-limit theory}

 The categorical perspective on model theory was further developed, in particular, through the study of sketches (initiated by Ehresmann in the 1960s; see e.g. \cite{BasEhr72,MakPar89,AdaRos94}), which are devices used for specifying mathematical structures internal to a category $C$ as functors $I \rightarrow C$, where $I$ is a directed graph, that map certain diagrams (resp. cones, cocones) in $I$ to commutative diagrams (resp. limit cones, colimit cocones) in $C$.
 A particularly relevant example is that of \emph{finite-limit sketches}: those where one only specifies in $I$, in addition to a set of ``to-be-commutative" diagrams, a class of finite cones (and no cocones).
 In \cite{GabUlm71}, Gabriel and Ulmer characterized (in different terminology) the class of categories that occur as categories of $\Set$-valued models of finite-limit sketches: those are the \emph{locally finitely presentable} categories, which are the (cocomplete) categories that occur by completing some small finitely cocomplete category under filtered colimits.
 In fact, a locally finitely presentable category $\mathcal M$ occurs as the category of finite-limit-preserving functors $\mathcal M_{lp}^{op} \rightarrow \Set$ where $\mathcal M_{lp} \subset \mathcal M$ is the full subcategory spanned by the finitely presentable objects; moreover, this construction extends to an equivalence of 2-categories $\textbf{Lex}^{op} \simeq \textbf{LPr}_\omega$, known as Gabriel-Ulmer duality, where $\textbf{Lex}$ consists of finitely complete categories, finite-limit-preserving functors, and natural transformations, and $\textbf{LPr}_\omega$ of locally finitely presentable categories, filtered-colimit-preserving right adjoint functors, and natural transformations.
 A finite-limit sketch is then one particular way of presenting a locally finitely presentable category, and this passage only retains the semantic aspects of the sketch (more precisely, it retains enough information to define models of the sketch, as well as morphisms between them, in any category with finite limits).
 Around the same time, Freyd (see \cite{Fre72}) also considered a notion of ``essentially algebraic" theory, which generalize multisorted algebraic theories by allowing partial operations whose domain can be specified via equations involving previously constructed terms.
-Up to equivalence, the categories of these are also the locally presentable categories (see \cite{AdaRos94}, 3.D).
+Up to equivalence, the categories of models of these are also the locally finitely presentable categories (see \cite{AdaRos94}, 3.D).
+Further classes of logical structures that have the same categories of models as finite-limit theories, such as partial Horn theories, have been studied in \cite{PalVic07}.